wazuh/wazuh-documentation/source/cloud-security/office365/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Monitoring Office 365 provides visibility and data visualization into actions occurring on its suite of tools. learn more in this section of the Wazuh documentation.
+   :description: Monitoring Office 365 provides visibility and data visualization into actions occurring on its suite of tools.
+Learn more in this section of the Wazuh documentation.

 Monitoring Office 365
 =====================